-If you have wired a single Operator Station to your WPC 1000 and option switch 5 is set to OFF (see page 3-30), the palm switches on that Operator Station must be pressed within a 1/2-second "palm time" window ("synchronous" time in ANSI terminology) in order to stroke the press.
+If you have wired two Operator Stations to your WPC 2000 (see Installing Multiple Operator Stations, page 2-17) and option switch 6 on S102 is set to OFF (see page 3-33), the Run/Inch palm switches on each Operator Station must be pressed within a 1/2-second "palm time" ("synchronous time" in ANSI terminology) window, and both pairs of palm switches must be pressed within a 5-second "concurrent time" window.

-Do not attempt to install multiple Operator Stations until you have contacted Wintriss Tech.
+Do not attempt to install more than two Operator Stations until you have contacted Wintriss Tech.
 Support.
-All Operator Stations in a multi-Op.-Station configuration must contain a Two-hand Control module.
+All Operator Stations in a mutli-Op.-Station configuration except the Op.
+Station wired to the "A" inputs must contain a Two-hand Control module.

-If you have installed multiple Operator Stations (see page 2-17), you must set option switch 5 to ON to establish a 5-second concurrent time for those Op.
+If you have installed more than two Operator Stations, you must set option switch 6 on S102 to ON to establish a 5-second concurrent time for all Op.
 Stations.
-Each pair of palm switches on all connected Operator Stations must be pressed within this 5-second window or the press will not start.
-In addition, all Operator Stations must contain a Two-hand Control module to provide the required 1/2-second palm (or synchronous) time.
+In addition, all Operator Stations except the Op.
+Station connected to the "A" inputs must contains a Two-hand Control module to provide the required 1/2-second palm time ("synchronous" time in ANSI terminology).